aksingh9491/MavenProject/README.md

 # MyMavenApp
-Sample Project to demostrate Jenkins which can be accesible over browser.
+Sample java code to build with buildspec file given for Code Build